nbhushan/lanyon/bio.md

 ---
 Welcome to my page, glad to have you as a visitor!

 I grew up in Bangalore, India.
 After 21 years of taking the sun for granted, I moved to Maastricht, Netherlands.
-But, I really missed mountains.
+I initially found it hard to adjust to life abroad.
 Fate intervened and I was offered a chance to move to Grenoble, France.
 After a year in one of the most beautiful places on Earth, I moved back to India.
-However, I missed the European way of life and moved back to Eindhoven, Netherlands.
+However, I missed the European way of life and soon found myself in Eindhoven, Netherlands.
 Now I live in Groningen and it's a close second for the most beautiful place on Earth! <br> *Er gaat niets boven Groningen*

 ## Education
 My undergraduate studies in electrical engineering and power systems (MSRIT, India) gives me a strong foundation in the electricity systems and power grids.
 To further learn about how to model a future grid which will almost certainly involve an element of randomness (e.g., due to intermittent renewable generation), I pursued a MSc in artificial intelligence (Maastricht University, Netherlands) and specialized in machine learning and statistical modelling and applied these methods to develop smart energy management systems.